-- Individual entries are to be placed for display in a three-ring binder for competition. - 4-H members may choose to use one of the following two taxonomies: - As printed in "Insects in Kansas" book - o As printed in the "Insects in Kansas Book: 2016 Revised Taxonomy", which follows www.bugguide.net - Members who have previously enrolled in or are currently enrolled in the other classes of the Entomology project need to start with the Beginning Class of Entomology Notebooks, not the introductory class. - Each exhibitor is required to identify the book by placing a title page on the front of the book bearing the following: - Exhibitors name - County/district - Class enrolled in - Statement of Taxonomy used (refer to the second bullet for acceptable taxonomies) - o number of orders, specimens, and families (required in intermediate and advanced classes) - Specimen pages should be grouped according to order and should include one page per species. - If more than one insect is in the photo, an arrow to indicate identified insects should be used. - Date, common name, full county name, and state abbreviation should be included for each species.
+- Individual entries are to be placed for display in a three-ring binder for competition. - 4-H members may choose to use one of the following two taxonomies: - As printed in "Insects in Kansas" book - o www.bugguide.net - Members who have previously enrolled in or are currently enrolled in the other classes of the Entomology project need to start with the Beginning Class of Entomology Notebooks, not the introductory class. - Each exhibitor is required to identify the book by placing a title page on the front of the book bearing the following: - Exhibitors name - County/district - Class enrolled in - Statement of Taxonomy used (refer to the second bullet for acceptable taxonomies) - o number of orders, specimens, and families (required in intermediate and advanced classes) - Specimen pages should be grouped according to order and should include one page per species. - If more than one insect is in the photo, an arrow to indicate identified insects should be used. - Date, common name, full county name, and state abbreviation should be included for each species.
 The collector's name is optional. - Specimen pages should have two different views of the insect if possible. - If pictures are taken on different dates/localities, include information for both. - A statement describing the habitat where found/host plan may be included and is encouraged and will be worth a bonus of 10 points overall, not per page.
-For intermediate and advanced classes this is strongly encouraged. - A divider page is to be placed in front of each order of insects with the order name printed on the tab as well as the front of the divider page. - For intermediate and advanced classes, insects are also to be grouped by the family behind each order divider. - If the exhibitor has been in the same class more than one year, a separate sheet of paper needs to be added stating how many years the member has been in the class and what they did this year to improve their notebook.
-Place the paper just behind the title page in the front of the notebook. - A special project must be completed each year and included in the notebook. - See project guidelines materials for specifications.
+For intermediate and advanced classes this is strongly encouraged. - A divider page is to be placed in front of each order of insects with the order name printed on the tab as well as the front of the divider page. - For intermediate and advanced classes, insects are also to be grouped by the family behind each order divider. - After the first year in Entomology, all 4-H members need to add an 8 1⁄2 by 11-inch sheet of paper to their Photo Collection Notebook that states what they did to improve their notebook for the current year.
+This should include how many new insect photo pages were added to the Notebook (please list), how many insect photo pages were replaced in the Notebook (please list), and number of new orders and/or families added to the Notebook.
+Other optional things that could include are number of insects photographed for the year, number of new Orders added this year, number of talks and/or demonstrations given, activities participated in, leadership roles, etc. This paper should be placed right behind the Title Page in your Notebook.

-Any major violation of rules will result in the exhibit being dropped one ribbon placing.
-Examples would include, but are not limited too: incorrect display box size, missing paper work, feet on display box, no special project in notebooks, etc.
+- A special project must be completed each year and included in the notebook. - See project guidelines materials for specifications. - Any major violation of rules will result in the exhibit being dropped one ribbon placing.
+Examples would include, but are not limited too: incorrect photo size, missing paper work, no special project in notebooks, etc. - A minimum of 10 photo pages of new species must be added and/or replaced each year.